katearothney/human-guardrails/README.md

 - [Does AI harm your brain?](deep-dives/does-ai-harm-your-brain.md) My honest read on the memory and brain-activity worry, and why it isn't the same thing as neurodegeneration.

 Coming next: how you'd actually check that a guardrail works.
-Evals, monitoring, red-teaming, policy.
+Evals, tracing, monitoring, red-teaming, policy.

 ## How I'm building this